coolcuber/SSP/readme.txt

 The input file formatting is very strict (the program focuses on the problem, so input handling is kind of wacky).
 Here are a few specific requirements:
+- Ensure that the file is encoded using CRLF (default Windows encoding) and not LF (default Unix encoding)
 - Tabs instead of spaces
 - Exactly 1 newline between Zone parameters
 - Exactly 3 newlines between Zone descriptions